The history of hemp is a long and fascinating tale fraught with war, conspiracy speculation, celebrities, and scandal.

 When Elizabeth crushed the Spanish Armada, it ended an era of Spanish naval dominance.
 For nearly three hundred years after, the British navy would be known the world over as Europe’s elite ocean fleet.
 Naval dominance was instrumental in establishing the British Empire, and the American colonies were a huge part of that because they grew –

 Hemp was essential for making ropes, sails, and other textiles necessary to make ships do the shipping thing.
 It doesn’t rot from salt water like most other natural fabrics.
 Another important historical tid-bit: the British navy often coordinated with one of the world’s first evil megacorporations – the British East India Tea Company – and at times the navy essentially was the British East India Tea Company.
 Or was it the other way around?

 Regardless, hemp was a staple of the colonial cash crops.
 So when the colonists decided to revolt against the British and hijack the farms, it wasn’t just a jab at King George and his tax stamps.
 It was a threat to the British Empire’s naval supremacy, and, by proxy, a threat to the entirety of the British Empire itself.

 The British demand for hemp became so insane that from 1763 to 1769, Virginia imprisoned farmers who refused to grow it.
 That may explain why so many lobsterbacks were willing to sail thousands of miles across an unforgiving ocean to crush the American revolution.
 And why the French, who beefed with the British, were willing to do the same and win the Revolutionary War for us (thanks, France!).

 After the American Revolution, colonial big-wigs, like George Washington and Thomas Jefferson became the leaders of the young nation.
 As many of you already know, Washington, Jefferson, and a number of other Founding Fathers grew hemp.
 Jefferson even invented a device for processing the fibers.
 Unfortunately, many of the supposed quotes attributed to Washington and Jefferson about getting high on weed are almost definitely hoaxes.
-But that’s the Internet for you.
+But that’s the internet for you.